rahulbahal7/Checkpoint-Recovery-System/README.md

-# mini-DMTCP
+# Checkpoint-Recovery

-mini-DMTCP is a Single thread Checkpoint and Recovery System.
-This means that using mini-DMTCP a program can be resumed/restored back from the state when it was terminated.
+This is a Single thread Checkpoint and Recovery System(inspired from the idea
+    of DMTCP).
+This means that
+using this system, a program can be resumed/restored back from the state when it was terminated.

 The code is written using low-level C.

-LOCIC/ALGORITHM behind mini-DMTCP:
+LOCIC/ALGORITHM:

 Checkpoint:
    1. Read the memory maps for the process being run.